 His unit was not alone.
 “Entire divisions were moved within West Germany,” Bornemann, who went on to become a lieutenant general and director general of NATO’s international staff, told me.
 (A division consists of some fifteen thousand soldiers.)
 Practicing movements involving tens of thousands of troops towards potential hot spots was, in fact, a main component of NATO’s Cold War defense planning.
-“NATO was constantly practicing, fine-tuning deploying fifty thousand troops across the Atlantic and moving them across Europe,” said Ian Brzezinski, an assistant secretary of defense under George W. Bush.
-“It was a demonstration, but it was also a way of making sure the wheels were always greased.”
-By comparison, today’s NATO troop movements look rather modest.
-US Army Looks Into Its Crystal Ball: How Will Enemies of the Future Strike?
+“NATO was constantly practicing, fine-tuning deploying fifty thousand troops across the Atlantic and moving them across Europe,” said Ian Brzezinski, an assistant secretary of defense under George W. US Army Looks Into Its Crystal Ball: How Will Enemies of the Future Strike?
 Army acquisition leaders and weapons developers are increasing their thinking about how future enemies might attack -- and looking for weaknesses and vulnerabilities in their platforms and technologies earlier in the developmental process, senior service leaders told Scout Warrior.